costajob/app-servers/README.md

 ##### Considerations
 Crystal language recorded the best lap of the pack, outperforming more mature languages.
-Memory consumption is also very good.
+Memory consumption and resiliency are also very good.

 ##### Concurrency and parallelism
 As expected Crystal does not supports parallelism yet.